What are special educational needs?

 A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age.
 Special educational provision means educational or training provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting in England….
 Health care provision or social care provision which educates or trains a child or young person is to be treated as special educational provision.
 Code of Practice 2014

-Mrs Janette Mountford Lees is our named Sendco.
-However, all staff have a duty towards identifying and supporting children with special educational needs and disabilities.
+Mrs Janette Mountford Lees is our named SENDCO (Special Educational Needs and Disability Coordinator) however, all staff have a duty towards identifying and supporting children with special educational needs and disabilities.

 Who can I contact for further information or if I have any concerns?

-External support services for parents of pupils with SEN include
+External support services for parents of pupils with SEND include

 If you have a general or specific enquiry for the Family SEND Partnership, and would like to speak to one of their team, or you are a parent wanting to request information and support then please send an email or phone 01785 356921 during office hours.